Dr Johnson's House Museum - a Regency History Guide

 He lived there with his increasingly sick wife, Elizabeth, commonly known as Tetty, whom he had married 24 years earlier.
 Tetty was 21 years his senior and a widow with three children when they wed.
 For several years, until moving into Gough Square, they had lived separately, and even when together in the house, they slept in separate rooms - at her insistence.
 They had no children of their own.

-Elizabeth Johnson from print on display on 1st floor, Dr Johnson's House Museum
+Elizabeth Johnson—print on display on 1st floor, Dr Johnson's House Museum (2015)

 Days after her death, a friend gave his young black slave, Francis Barber, to Johnson as a helper.
 Two years later, Barber's owner died and granted him freedom in his will.
 He was sent away to school, but returned to serve Johnson later in life.

-Portrait thought to be of Francis Barber in Parlour, Dr Johnson's House Museum
+Portrait thought to be of Francis Barber in the parlour, Dr Johnson's House Museum (2015)

 Working in the Garret